Bruce Brown NBA Preview vs. the Heat

 Bruce Brown Insights vs. the Heat

+- Brown is responsible for attempting 9.8% of his team's field goal attempts this season with 9.3 per game.

-- Brown has taken 9.3 shots per game this season and made 4.3 per game, which account for 9.8% and 9.1%, respectively, of his team's total.
+- Brown is averaging 3.7 three-point field goal attempts per game this season, which is 9.4% of his team's tries from beyond the arc.

-- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.3 per game.

-- Brown's opponents, the Heat, have a middling offensive tempo, ranking 18th in the NBA with 98.9 possessions per game, while his Pacers rank 26th in possessions per game with 107.8.
+- The Pacers rank 25th in possessions per game with 108.0.
+His opponents, the Heat, have a middling offensive tempo, ranking 19th with 99.5 possessions per contest.

-- Conceding 109.1 points per game, the Heat are the seventh-ranked squad in the NBA on defense.
+- Giving up 110.3 points per contest, the Heat are the eighth-ranked team in the NBA on defense.

+- Giving up 43.1 rebounds per contest, the Heat are the ninth-ranked squad in the NBA.

-- The Heat are the 10th-ranked squad in the NBA, allowing 43.6 rebounds per contest.
+- The Heat are the 16th-ranked team in the league, giving up 25.9 assists per game.

-- Looking at assists, the Heat have allowed 25.7 per game, 16th in the NBA.
+- Looking at 3-pointers, the Heat are 22nd in the NBA, giving up 13.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!